Last Updated on 10/01/2026

 d.
 Improved user experience

-When links are placed on relevant websites, users can quickly and easily access the information they seek, leading to a better overall user experience.
+When links are placed on relevant websites, users can quickly and easily access the information they need, improving the overall user experience.

 e.
 Increased domain rating